RamMaths/ObsidianNotes/Tensorflowjs/5_Chapter.md

 download(url, './files/array.txt');
 ```

-first we save the file from the link
+Then we export the array that we saved into our files.

 ```js
 import * as fs from 'fs';